WardenJakx/newframe/README.md

 ## Features

+- **First-class Safe wallet support:** Import your existing safe wallets with added security of proposals due to local re-computation of safe transaction service data to prevent malicious proposals.
 - **First-class hardware signer support:** use your GridPlus, Ledger, and Trezor accounts with any dapp.
-- **Extensive software signer support:** use a mnemonic phrase, keystore.json, or standalone private keys to create and back up accounts.
-- **Permissions:** control which dapps can access Newframe and monitor requests with full transparency.
-- **Omnichain routing:** let dapps use multiple chains at the same time for truly multichain experiences.
-- **Transaction decoding:** decode calldata with verified contract ABIs so transactions can be reviewed before signing.
-- **Custom Ethereum connections:** bring your own RPC endpoints instead of relying on a centralized gateway.
-- **Menu bar support:** keep Newframe available without taking over your desktop.
+- **Agentic trading without private keys:** Enabled hot-wallets enable agentic access to autonomously sign and send transactions without ever handling private keys or RPCs.
+- **Developer friendly:** Connect into hardhat and foundry when doing deployments.
+No more manually securing and passing in deployer wallet private keys.
+- **Know what you sign:** ERC-7730 clear-signing and ERC-8213 digest display for all signatures and transactions.
+- **Built in trading:** Create market, limit, take profit, stop loss, dca, across any chain without leaving your wallet, powered by Definitive Flash.
+- **Profiles:** Organize your wallet clusters with profiles
 - **Cross-platform desktop app:** run Newframe on macOS, Windows, and Linux.
-- **Browser companion extension:** connect Chrome, Brave, Firefox, and other supported browsers to the desktop app.
+- **Browser companion extension:** connect Newframe to any dApp on Chrome, Brave, Firefox, and other supported browsers.

 ## Download and get started